Bank Simpanan Nasional

-Bank Simpanan Nasional (English: National Savings Bank) (BSN) is a government owned bank based in Malaysia.
+Bank Simpanan Nasional or BSN (English: National Savings Bank) is a government-owned bank based in Malaysia.
 BSN offers banking services via BSN branches and BSN Banking Agents (EB BSN).
-BSN was incorporated on 1 December 1974 under the Minister of Finance at that time, Tengku Razaleigh Hamzah.
+BSN was incorporated on 1 February 1990 under the Minister of Finance at that time, Tengku Razaleigh Hamzah.

 History

-Bank Simpanan Nasional was incorporated on 1 December 1974, under the Bank Simpanan Nasional Act, which replaced the Post Office Savings Bank set up in 1948.
+Bank Simpanan Nasional was incorporated on 1 December 1974, under the Bank Simpanan Nasional Act 1974, which replaced the Post Office Savings Bank set up in 1948.

 Subsidiaries and associates

 The agency has subsidiaries and associates which are involved in asset management, insurance and takaful: